- Part 1

 - I’m back here open – seeing everything simultaneously without isolating anything.
 That’s what we’re going for: Open Focus.
 Because from that vantage point you’re actually seeing holistically.
 You can see that you’re in the context.
 You’re holding the whole context to see what the parts are doing in relationship to the whole without ever losing the whole. – Elizabeth Locke, Artist (at 2:37min).

-Quotes on Open Monitoring Meditation (related to Diffuse Attention in Open Focus)
+Open Monitoring Meditation (related to Diffuse Attention in Open Focus)

 Note: Articles on “Open Monitoring (Meditation)” can be found with an online search and in the section “Ways to Meditate” in Resources on Meditation (黙想 mokusou).